-From my hotel, Rudolfplatz station is walking distance.
-Single Ticket (EinzelTicket) costs €1,90.
+From my hotel, I needed to go to Rudolfplatz station which was just a walking distance.
+A single ticket (EinzelTicket) costs €1,90.
 I would go down at Neumarkt station, then from there I just walked going to the cathedral.

 It was a Sunday when I was there so basically almost every establishment was closed.
 Apparently that’s how it is in Germany.
 Schildergasse and Hohe Straße, the best-known shopping streets in Cologne, felt like a ghost town!
 I was kinda bummed, but to look at the brighter side, it helped me save some money for a bigger purchase.